Nara Deer Park: The Religion of Bambi Love

 They are very talented cracker detectors, and are capable of inspecting even your bags, purses and strollers!
 If you do not keep an eye on your belongings, they may devour your city maps, money, or even tickets for the temple.
 There is a reason behind the ticket booth display saying: “Please be careful that the deers don’t eat your ticket.
 It cannot be reissued and replaced.”

-Walking around with a piece of toast or ice-cream will equally draw the animals’ attention, and they will reach for your food until you give up.
+Walking around with a piece of toast or ice cream will equally draw the animals’ attention, and they will reach for your food until you give up.
 I’ve witnessed people feeding them with potatoes as well.
 But the only food you should feed deer is the official cracker, for their safety!

 If you park your bicycle in front of the temple, beware of what you leave behind.
 As I’ve seen with my own eyes, Kleenex paper tissues and even plastic bags will disappear as soon as you say “holy cracker”!
 And some of these items can be quite dangerous for the deer’s digestive system!

 After they fill their stomachs, they will rest in the grass and leave their feeding spot to others of their kind.
 Some will even floss after their meal.
-Or at least that’s how I interpreted deer practice of chewing on a chain fence!
+Or at least that’s how I interpreted the deer practice of chewing on a chain fence!

 Why do deers in Nara bow?

 The deer in Nara could be a one-trick pony!
-To get the food, this always hungry creature will bow in front of you!
+To get the food, this always-hungry creature will bow in front of you!

 From the Fujiwara clan nobles bowing in the 9th century to the training given by the modern tourists, deer started to connect bowing with food delivery